Grace Kelly’s Wedding

 The Wedding Dress by Oleg Cassini

-Authored by Oleg Cassini, who was once engaged to Grace, this book provides a compelling exploration of bridal fashion history.
-It showcases a plethora of photographs from renowned photographers and presents various styles from celebrated designers.
-Highlighting notable figures like Grace and Jackie Kennedy, the book appeals to future brides and fashion aficionados.
-It offers rich historical context and a wide spectrum of fashion styles, particularly catering to those fascinated by the intersection of fashion and celebrity culture.
+Authored by Oleg Cassini, who was once engaged to Grace, this book explores bridal fashion history.
+It includes many photographs from noted photographers and presents various styles from celebrated designers.
+Highlighting notable figures like Grace and Jackie Kennedy, the book appeals to future brides and fashion enthusiasts.
+It offers historical context and a range of fashion styles, particularly for those interested in fashion and celebrity culture.

 With This Ring: The Ultimate Guide to Wedding Jewelry